42BV/rest-secure-spring-boot-starter/README.md

    * POST `/authentication` - to be able to login clients should provide a json request body like `{ username: 'user@email.com', password: 'secret'}`.
    * GET `/authentication/handshake` - to obtain the current csrf token
    * GET `/authentication/current` - to obtain the current logged in user
+- If a customized UserDetailsService is implemented, the @CurrentUser annotation may be used to annotate controller method argument to inject the current custom user.
 - This autoconfiguration removes the concern of a so called "role prefix".
 Your domain roles are not mandatory to have this.
 E.g. User domain objects will have an ADMIN role instead of ROLE_ADMIN.

 ## Usage